Gokotx/GokoTableView/README.md

 ## Manually
 - Just drag the `UITableView+Goko` folder into your project .
 ## Usage
-- Then
+- First
 ```
 import "UITableView+Goko.h"
 ```
 - All UITableViewDelegate & UITableViewDataSource Method are supporting implement with Block now.
-Looks like this (Attention: delegate&datasource are auto binding to TableView itself, do not binding to some ViewController again)
+Looks like below (`Attention: delegate&datasource are auto binding to TableView itself, do not binding to some ViewController again`)
 ```
 ...
 [tableView setGoko_numberOfRowsInSection:^NSInteger(NSInteger section) {